tcler/tcler.github.io/_posts/2022-01-24-virtio-win-for-windows-7.md

 ## resolve
 google and try previous versions, and finally got the latest version that worked with Window-7:
  virtio-win-0.1.189.iso
+ #Note: here "189.iso works" just means that windows installer could find available driver from 189.iso,
+  but virtio-win-gt-x64.msi and virtio-win-guest-tools.exe can not work

  virtio-win-0.1.215.iso, virtio-win-0.1.208.iso, virtio-win-0.1.204.iso, virtio-win-0.1.196.iso and virtio-win-0.1.190.iso all can not work with Win7